yasiryagi/helpdesk/roles/builders/README.md

 # Overview
 This page contains information on how you can contribute to building the Joystream platform.
-We are also happy to see community members [contribute](#bugs-and-improvements) unprompted, and will always evaluate whether these warrants a bounty.
+We are also happy to see community members [contribute](#bugs-and-improvements) unprompted, and will always evaluate whether these warrant a bounty.

-This guide however, will mainly focus on incentivized contributions through [Community Bounties](#community-bounties).
+In any case, this guide will mainly focus on incentivized contributions through formalized [Community Bounties](#community-bounties).

 ## Bugs and Improvements

 As with all software, and especially the early versions, there will be plenty of bugs, missing features and enhancements required.
-Both to improve as we go, and to "train" a group of testers and developers for our autonomous platform, we want outsiders to start contributing as soon as possible.
+Both to improve as we go, and to "train" a group of testers and developers for our autonomous platform, we are keen for "outsiders" to start contributing as soon as possible.

 ### Reporting Issues
-If you find a bug in any of our software, reporting them as `Issues` in the main [Joystream repo](https://github.com/Joystream/joystream) is always helpful.
-Depending on the severity of the bug, and the more details you include in the `Issue`, the bigger your chances for a reward will be.
+If you find a bug in any of our software, reporting these as `Issues` in the main [Joystream repo](https://github.com/Joystream/joystream) is always helpful.
+Depending on the severity of the issue, and the quality of information provided in the `Issue` to allow us to evaluate and reproduce the bug, you may be eligible for a reward.
 Example of a detailed `Issue`:
 * For nodes and software ran on your computer
   * Logs and crash reports (from one of the nodes)
   * Steps to reproduce